-A healthy foundation is the key to a property’s longevity.
-However, it’s not always easy to gauge the quality of a home’s foundation on your first walkthrough.
-Sure, there are the obvious signs of foundation damage , such as large exterior cracks, bowed walls and sticking doorjambs, but how do you spot the not-so-obvious signs?
+Foundation repair experts advocate for best practices of a healthy foundation, as this is the key to a property’s longevity.
+However, it’s not easy to gauge the quality of a home’s foundation on your first walkthrough.
+The obvious signs of foundation damage, such as large exterior cracks, bowed walls and sticking doorjambs are clear, but how do you spot the not-so-obvious signs?

 We are here to help you prepare your clients to see those early signs of foundation issues.
-The list below covers the subtle signs to look for when touring a property for the first time, as well as how to know exactly when to call a foundation repair expert for help.
+The list below covers the subtle signs for you to search when touring a property for the first time, as well as how to know exactly when to call a foundation repair expert for help.

-Most foundation issues begin with the soil around a home.
+Most foundation repair experts will find the why behind foundation issues.
+Often the “why” begins with the soil around a home.
 Expansive soils in Texas contain specific minerals that absorb water.
 The process works similarly to a sponge, with the soil expanding as it gets wet and shrinking as it dries.
 These changes in soil volume can be so great that they exert enough pressure to cause cracking and buckling in the foundation.
 In most homes, the first indications of when to call foundation repair experts will manifest at the base of the property.

 A damp, humid basement/crawlspace is a sign that moisture from the surrounding soil has managed to seep into the space through cracks in the foundation.
 When surveying a property, examine the basement/crawlspace and keep your sense of smell highly tuned.
 Is there a dank, musty smell emanating from it?
 Does it feel noticeably damper?
 These are signs of foundation issues property owners will have more difficulty concealing than others, so it’s a good place to begin your search.